 In 2008, the City adopted a revised Wastewater and Stormwater System Ordinance (Chapter 13.16) to further regulate, enforce and eliminate illicit discharges and connections to the MS4.
-This Ordinance, as well as the Wastewater and Stormwater Drainage Use Regulations, provide the legal authority for enforcing the City's IDDE Program, and are included in Appendix A of the IDDE Plan.
+This Ordinance, as well as the Wastewater and Stormwater Drainage Use Regulations, provide the legal authority for enforcing the City's IDDE Program, and are included in Appendix D.